mistersouza/ayrton-senna/README.md

 9. __Educational Resource:__ Provide valuable sports history and leadership studies material.

 10. __Audience Engagement:__ Enable user subscriptions for updates and news.

+### Approach

+_The following approach guarantees alignment with both business strategies and user stories, prioritizing a seamless and user-centric experience._

++ Present information logically based on research and planning.
++ Design the site with user experience principles in mind.
++ Offer users links to book tickets for events.
++ Provide map links for venue locations and the option to add gig dates to Google Calendar.
++ Grant access to exclusive media content, including embedded audio files, YouTube videos, and a photo gallery.
++ Ensure that the site's content is inoffensive and accessible to all.
++ Maintain easy navigation, intuitive design, and design consistency.
++ Include a subscription method for users to join a mailing list.